tomchaplin/nmyv/README.md

 ## Usage

 When currently watching a YouTube video, click the `nmyv` logo next to the address bar or in the options menu to pause the video and pop-out a copy of the video.
+The video should start from where you left off.
 If you are browsing YouTube for videos to watch, right click on a link to a video and select the option "Open with nmyv" to pop-out a copy of the video.

 ## Limitations